IntuitionLabs

 Sisense

 Overview & Core Features: Sisense is an analytics platform that emphasizes embedding analytics into applications.
-It supports both cloud and on-premises use cases.
-Sisense’s core feature is its in-chip (ElastiCube) engine, which stores data in a columnar format with optimized CPU usage for fast query performance.
-Sisense also offers a newer “Fusion” architecture for elastic scaling and data virtualization.
+As of November 2025, Sisense has shifted to a primarily cloud-native pricing model.
+Sisense's core feature is its in-chip (ElastiCube) engine, which stores data in a columnar format with optimized CPU usage for fast query performance.
+Sisense also offers a newer "Fusion" architecture for elastic scaling and data virtualization.
 The platform provides drag-and-drop dashboard building, a code-free UI, and the ability to script transformations in SQL or Python.
-Sisense also embeds machine learning and predictive analytics tools.
+Sisense also embeds machine learning and predictive AI analytics tools ([22]).

 Deployment Models: Sisense supports multiple deployment options: